Is Change Risky? The Counterintuitive Truth About Standing Still

 The Challenge

-Your Turn: In what area of your life are you resisting the inevitable transformation?
+Question: In what area of your life are you resisting the inevitable transformation?

-Because here's the thing: The greatest risk isn't changing.
+Because the greatest risk isn't changing.

 It's staying exactly the same.